kaidez/kaidez.github.io/_posts/2018-11-13-rejecting-javascript-frameworks.md

 This is not a chicken or the egg riddle. <strong>The business process leads the app: it never EVER follows it</strong>.

 Speaking for myself, this is an area where I've made mistakes in the past.
-Had I focused more on what the app needed to accomplish and less on the "cool" way to do stuff, I'd be a VP somewhere.
+Had I focused more on what the business needed to accomplish and less on the "cool" way to write code, I'd be a VP somewhere.

 You need to build a product and then ship it out the door: a library or framework may be a means to that end.
 So again, understand what your app must do because a framework or lib may help your app "do" it better.